Lurg01/ETask-Gamified-Mobile-Application/README.md

 # Etask
-A Gamified Mobile Application for Enviroment and Community Participation.
+A Gamified Mobile Application for Environment and Community Participation.